The Power of Diaphragmatic Breathing

 • Negatively impacts the pelvic floor by reducing the ability of the pelvic floor to relax

-Chest breathing can happen to anyone overtime due to:
+Chest breathing can happen to anyone over time due to:

 • Daily stress